HenkWillcock/SWEN301ArchitectureProject/ProjectChange.md

 ### 3.1 Planning

 The main goal here is to move the `MouseHandler` out of the `GraphicsHandler` and into a new class, `Controller`.
-After this all the methods associated with the `MouseHandler` will also be moved to this new class.
+After this, all the methods associated with the `MouseHandler` will also be moved to this new class.
 The first of these methods is `clicked()`, which handles all the click events produced by the `MouseHandler`.
 This method in turn calls the methods `check()`, `checkMate()`, and `isUnderCheck`, so these will also be moved to the new `Controller` class.

-It is also logical to move the `AI` field out of the `GraphicsHandler` into the `Controller`, ideally this would be handled by another new class, but time is limited.
+It is also logical to move the `AI` field out of the `GraphicsHandler` into the `Controller`.
+This field is used to prompt the `AI` object to perform a move.
+This should be handled by another new class, but time is limited so it'll be left as is.
+After moving the `AI` field into the `Controller`, the methods associated with it will also be moved.
+These methods are `setGameMode()` and `setAI()`.
+At first glance this is all that will be required to move this `AI` field.

 The `AI` class in ChessMaster actually clicks the board like a human player would to move pieces.
 This seems like a poor way of handling things, but to change it would be very time consuming.
-One possible solution here would be for the `AI` class to simply return the best move, and the actual execution of the move is handled by the `Main` class which keeps track of turns.
-After moving the `AI` field into the `Controller`, the methods associated with it will also be moved.
-These methods are `setGameMode()` and `setAI()`.
+One possible solution here would be for the `AI` class to simply return the best move.
+Then the actual execution of the move would be handled by the `Main` class which keeps track of turns.

-### 3.2 After Completion
+### 3.2 After Completing Implementation

 This change was relatively easy to implement, and it achieved its goal of taking functionality away from the `GraphicsHandler` class.
 Now all the `GraphicsHandler` does is handle the graphics.
 To give some numbers on the simplification of `GraphicsHandler`, it was previously 280 lines of code with 6 methods.
 Now it's 150 lines of code with just 1 method.